M4nG0ost/TonMusic.github.io/README.md

 # TonMusic.github.io
-# this is my telegram mini-app
+# This is my telegram mini-app.
+Just starting out so don't expect to see something cool)